GoogleCloudDataproc/initialization-actions/starburst-presto/README.md

 *   Update the script to specify a Presto version to install.
 *   You can adjust the memory settings in `jvm.config`.
 *   By default, Presto uses HTTP port `8080`.
-Update the script to use a different port, for example, `--metadata presto-port=8060`.
+Use `presto-port` metadata value to configure a different port, for example, `--metadata presto-port=8060`.
 *   The Hive connector is configured by default.
 *   [Dataproc High-Availability mode](https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/high-availability)